capitalone/json-syntax/README.md

 ### Using generic types

-Generally, the [typing][] module simple provides capital letter type names that obviously correspond to the internal types.
+Generally, the [typing][] module simply provides capital letter type names that explicitly corresponds to the internal types.
 [See TYPES for a more thorough introduction][types].

 And you specify the type of the contents as a parameter in square brackets.